Fluid limits for interacting queues in sparse dynamic graphs: Proof of the fluid limit

 converge weakly to zero as $k \to \infty$ in the uniform topology, and thus also in the Skorohod $J_1$-topology.
 The next lemma will be combined with Skorohod's representation theorem to construct $\bq$ and the processes $\left(\calN_k^a, \calR_k, \bq_k, \bv_k\right)$ on a common probability space where the above limits hold almost surely, which considerably simplifies the characterization of the subsequential limit $\bq$.
 The proof of the lemma is provided in Appendix \ref{app: auxiliary results}.

 \begin{remark} Suppose that $X_1$ and $X_2$ are random variables with values in separable metric spaces $S_1$ and $S_2$, respectively.
 Separability ensures that $(X_1, X_2)$ is a measurable function with values in the product space $S_1 \times S_2$, endowed with the product topology and the Borel $\sigma$-algebra; we refer to \cite[Appendix M10]{billingsley1999convergence}.
-This property is implicitly used in the statement of the following lemma, and separability is also needed to apply Skorohod's representation theorem.
-For these two reasons, we briefly switch from the uniform topologies to Skorohod $J_1$-topologies, which are separable.
+This property is implicitly used in the statement of the following lemma.
+For this reason, we briefly switch from the uniform topologies to Skorohod $J_1$-topologies, which are separable.
 By \cite[Theorem 23.9]{kallenberg2021foundations}, limits with respect to these two topologies are equivalent if the limiting process is almost surely continuous. \end{remark}

 \begin{lemma} Consider separable metric spaces $S_1, \dots, S_m$ and define $\Pi \defeq S_1 \times \dots \times S_m$ with the product topology.
 Let $X_1$ be a random variable with values in $S_1$ and suppose that $x_j \in S_j$ is a constant for each $j = 2, \dots, m$.
 In addition, consider random variables $X_k^j$ with values in $S_j$ for each $j = 1, \dots, m$ and each $k \in \calK$.
 If